Skip to contents

 norm.vec

-Numeric vector, consisting of (division) normalization constants (see also the which.coly.norm argument) for each of the data frame objects/variables defined by the ellipsis ... argument.
+Numeric vector, consisting of (division) normalization constants (see also the which.coly.norm argument) for each of the data frame objects defined by the ellipsis ... argument.
 Default: norm.vec = rep(1, times = length(df.names)), i.e. all normalization constants equal to 1.
 If needed, the vector may be redefined (please, be aware of the data frames order).

 var2nd.series